NuhaRh03/new_heartguard/docs/iot_device_code.md

   }
   Serial.println("\n✅ Connecté au WiFi");

-  // --- Authentification Firebase ---
+  // --- Authentification Firebase (Anonymous or other) ---
+  // For this simplified example, we can use anonymous auth or no auth if rules allow.
-  auth.user.email = "";       // ton email Firebase
+  // If using email/password, fill these in. auth.user.email = "";
   auth.user.password = "";

   // --- Configuration Firebase ---
   config.api_key = API_KEY;